A Public Dataset For the ZKsync Rollup: Data Schema and Processing

 \subsection{Transactions}

 Transactions are digital interactions that involve the transfer of assets, the recording of data, or the execution of smart contracts between parties on blockchains like those based on \gls{EVM}.
 Each transaction is initiated by a user, authenticated through cryptographic signatures, and sent to a decentralized network of nodes for validation.
 Once verified, transactions are grouped into blocks and added to the blockchain via a consensus mechanism, ensuring that they are secure, immutable, transparent, and free of intermediaries, forming the core of the blockchain system.
-We list the attributes of the transactions presented in our dataset in Table~\ref{tab:transaction_attributes} in the Appendix.

 In rollups, such as ZKsync, transactions are aggregated and processed off the underlying blockchain (e.g., Ethereum, a~\gls{L1}) to enhance scalability and reduce costs.
 Rollups bundle multiple transactions into a single batch, which is then submitted to the underlying blockchain as one transaction.
 This method reduces the load on the underlying chain while ensuring transaction security and finality through cryptographic proofs, such as \gls{ZKP} used by ZKsync or validity checks.
 By processing transactions off-chain and periodically committing the results to the underlying chain, rollups improve throughput and efficiency without compromising the security and decentralization of the blockchain.